ENV859/LearningFolium/README.md

 ### What is *Leaflet.js*?

 We are familiar with "the Python ecosystem", but perhaps not so much what the "**Leaflet.js library**" is.
-Briefly, **Leaflet.js** is a **JavaScript** library, that is, a plug in for yet another programming language – JavaScript.
+Briefly, **[Leaflet.js](https://leafletjs.com/)** is a **JavaScript** library, that is, a plug in for yet another programming language – JavaScript.

 ### What is *JavaScript*?

-**JavaScript** is, among other things, a scripting language that web browsers are programmed to read and run.
+[**JavaScript**](https://www.javascript.com/) is, among other things, a scripting language that web browsers are programmed to read and run.
 You may have heard of HTML, or Hyper Text Markup Language, and understood that to be the language of web browsers; and that's true, but HTML is only good at displaying static information.
 If you want dynamic content or any sort of interactivity on your web site, you also need a programming language, which is often JavaScript.

-So… JavaScript is a programming language that can be invoked in any standard web browser.
+So… <u>JavaScript is a programming language that can be invoked in any standard web browser</u>.
 JavaScript includes all the elements of any scripting language: variables (and data types), loops, and conditional statements.
 And also like other scripting languages, JavaScript can be extended by importing libraries, or bits of code that define functions and classes (and the properties and methods of these classes).

-►<font color='blue'>A good source for learning more about JavaScript and HTML is https://www.w3schools.com/ </font>
+►<font color='blue'>A good source for learning more about JavaScript and HTML is https://www.w3schools.com/js </font>